YilunZhou/optimal-active-learning/README.md

 # Optimal Active Learning Behaviors

-This is the code repository accompanying the paper [_Towards Understanding the Optimal Behaviors of Deep Active Learning Algorithms_](paper.pdf) by Yilun Zhou, Adi Renduchintala, Xian Li, Sida Wang, Yashar Mehdad and Asish Ghoshal.
+This is the code repository accompanying the AISTATS 2021 paper [_Towards Understanding the Optimal Behaviors of Deep Active Learning Algorithms_](https://arxiv.org/abs/2101.00977) by Yilun Zhou, Adi Renduchintala, Xian Li, Sida Wang, Yashar Mehdad and Asish Ghoshal.

 There are three tasks, `object_classification`, `intent_classification`, and `named_entity_recognition`.
 Specific instructions are listed in `<task>/README.md` for each task.